{/*

 1. Tackling the Chatbot “Menace”

-Alongside blockchain, we’ve also witnessed the phenomenal rise of chatbots, which view and engage with the ads instead of potential customers.
+Alongside blockchain, we’ve also witnessed the phenomenal rise of chatbots, which view and engage with ads instead of potential customers.

 2. Removing the Guesswork

-According to Bot Baseline Report, economic losses due to bot fraud were estimated to reach $6.5 billion globally in 2017.
-Although the number is a 10% decline than the previous estimate of $7.2 billion, solving ad fraud largely remains a tall order.
+According to the Bot Baseline Report, economic losses due to bot fraud were estimated to reach $6.5 billion globally in 2017.
+Although the number is a 10% decline from the previous estimate of $7.2 billion, solving ad fraud largely remains a tall order.
 The major findings from the same report included the following points:

 But then, where does blockchain fit in?